-The investment strategy further promotes environmental and social characteristics by the integration of the fund's exclusions.
-The fund engages as part of its investment strategy with issuers on material sustainability topics if considered necessary.
-The fund votes on environmental and/or social proposals in accordance with the Active Ownership Policy of Danske Invest Asset Management AS.
+The investment strategy is focused on limiting negative externalities of investments of the fund by the integration of the fund's exclusions.
+The fund engages as part of its investment strategy with issuers on material sustainability topics.

 The promoted environmental and/or social characteristics as well as issuers' good governance practices are integrated in the investment strategy on a continuous basis through a commitment to systematically identify and address sustainability factors embedded in the investment and/or investment selection process.
 By this, the environmental and/or social characteristics as well as issuers' good governance practices may influence a decision to either buy or increase weighting, hold or maintain weighting, sell or decrease weighting of an investment, in order to attain the fund's characteristics.